tmalthouse/trajectory/trajectory/README.md

 To build, simply run `make`.
 Run the resulting `trajectory` executable.

 ### Dependencies:
- Trajectory needs the `SDL2`, `SDL2_gfx`, and `libconfig` libraries installed.
+ Trajectory needs the `SDL2`, `SDL2_gfx`, and `sqlite3` libraries installed.
 If you don't have them, you can download them with your package manager:

  `brew install SDL2 SDL2_gfx libconfig` (on OSX)